-The strategic approach is not to seek immediate redevelopment of existing multi-storey carparks due to their embodied carbon value, demolition costs and the continued need for parking for a significant proportion of city centre users and businesses.
+The strategic approach is not to seek immediate redevelopment of existing multi-storey car parks due to their embodied carbon value, demolition costs and the continued need for parking for a significant proportion of city centre users and businesses.
 However, in time, subject to satisfaction of these issues and after modal shift in transport habits, these sites could come forward for mixed use development.

 - 9. St John's multistorey and ground floor retail: Upgrade to form best-in-class parking facility with attractive entrances and street frontage allowing 24 /7 secure and attractive access for all.
 Reallocate space, including ground floor units, to include micromobility hire; car club spaces; electric car charging; drop-off and pick-up; parcel pickup; waiting areas for delivery drivers.
-Install PV panel canopy at roof level. - 10.Stanwell House: Site may have potential to address need for improved bus waiting / layover facilities.
-If not required for that purpose, retain and adapt existing building to reduce embodied carbon impacts.
-Structure is likely to be suitable for E olass ground floor uses (workspace, retail, cafe / bar / restaurant) with residential uses (compatible with city centre location and proximity to night-time economy activity) above.
-If extended or redeveloped at higher density, up to 15m to parapet height, with set-back upper storey, would be appropriate.
+Install PV panel canopy at roof level. - 10.
+Stanwell House: site may have the potential to address the need for improved bus waiting / layover facilities.
+However, provision for increased bus stand/layover requires a wider review of the opportunities for transport interchange which go beyond this site and the scope of this masterplan study.